How Childhood Trauma Affects Adult Relationships

 predictable

-…the nervous system often develops greater capacity for trust, intimacy, and emotional flexibility.
+the nervous system often develops greater capacity for trust, intimacy, flexibility, and emotional connection.

 If connection feels: